Top-Tuning: a study on transfer learning for an efficient alternative to fine tuning for image classification with fast kernel methods: Abstract

 \section{Abstract}

-The impressive performances of deep learning architectures is associated to massive increase of models complexity.
-Millions of parameters need be tuned, with training and inference time scaling accordingly.
-But is massive fine-tuning necessary?
-In this paper, focusing on image classification, we consider a simple transfer learning approach exploiting pretrained convolutional features as input for a fast kernel method.
-We refer to this approach as top-tuning, since only the kernel classifier is trained.
-By performing more than 2500 training processes we show that this top-tuning approach provides comparable accuracy w.r.t. fine-tuning, with a training time that is between one and two orders of magnitude smaller.
-These results suggest that top-tuning provides a useful alternative to fine-tuning in small/medium datasets, especially when training efficiency is crucial.
+The impressive performance of deep learning architectures is associated with a massive increase in model complexity.
+Millions of parameters need to be tuned, with training and inference time scaling accordingly, together with energy consumption.
+But is massive fine-tuning always necessary?
+In this paper, focusing on image classification, we consider a simple transfer learning approach exploiting pre-trained convolutional features as input for a fast-to-train kernel method.
+We refer to this approach as \textit{top-tuning} since only the kernel classifier is trained on the target dataset.
+In our study, we perform more than 3000 training processes focusing on 32 small to medium-sized target datasets, a typical situation where transfer learning is necessary.
+We show that the top-tuning approach provides comparable accuracy with respect to fine-tuning, with a training time between one and two orders of magnitude smaller.
+These results suggest that top-tuning is an effective alternative to fine-tuning in small/medium datasets, being especially useful when training time efficiency and computational resources saving are crucial.